xshenshirley/interview0127-car-rental/README.md

 # Example Failure Scenarios:

+1. Rent Car Model that is low in stock

-a)	Could not rent Car Model Toyota Camry, due to not enough cars for rent in store
+   a) Error Message: Could not rent Car Model Toyota Camry, due to not enough cars for rent in store

+2. Return Car Model when the storage is full

-b) Could not return Car Model Toyota Camry, due to invalid      operation, car limit exceed
+   a) Error Message: Could not return Car Model Toyota Camry, due to invalid      operation, car limit exceed